Search

 The designation W is recorded when a student officially withdraws from a course after the Drop/Add period.
 (See the sections on course changes in the section on Registration).
 WA indicates withdrawal from an audited course.

-If, because of illness, emergency, or circumstances outside a student’s reasonable control, a student cannot complete work for a course or cannot attend the final examination, the student may request in writing to the instructor the assignment of an I (incomplete) for the course.
-The student is expected to also discuss the I grade with their academic advisor.
-An incomplete grade will not be authorized if the student has a history of excessive absences or failure to complete coursework in a timely fashion in the course in question.
 If the request for an incomplete (I) grade is approved by the instructor in the course, then the student must satisfactorily complete the work by the last class day of the fifth week of the subsequent seven-week session except when an earlier deadline has been established by the instructor.
-An earlier deadline will be established when there is a question of the student’s ability to clear their academic probation and meet term continuation requirements, or the professor decides an earlier deadline date is appropriate.
+An earlier deadline will be established when there is a question of the student’s ability to clear their academic probation and avoid academic suspension, or the professor decides an earlier deadline date is appropriate.
 An I assigned in the second session of fall or spring must be resolved in the first session of the succeeding spring or fall term, respectively.
 An I assigned in the summer must be resolved in the succeeding fall term.
-If the I is not completed by the deadline, it will convert to an F and be reported to the Office of the Registrar.
+If the I is not completed by the deadline, it will be converted to an F by the Office of the Registrar.
 A student who is not enrolled in the university, including a student who experiences a voluntary or involuntary separation, withdrawal, or leave of absence from Duke Kunshan University in the session following receipt of an I, or who is studying away during the session following receipt of an I must still clear the I by the designated deadline.
 Students may not complete work in a course after graduation.

-a course with a prerequisite in which they have an I grade must either drop the course or resolve the I with a passing grade before the end of the drop/add period.
-For cases in which probationary status or term continuation is in question, incomplete work must be resolved in time for final grades to be submitted to the Office of the University Registrar no later than the weekday preceding the first day of classes of the subsequent fall or spring term (see section on Academic Warning, Probation, and Suspension).
+For purposes of determining satisfactory progress each term and toward graduation, incomplete work in a course indicated by a grade of I is not presumed to be satisfactory performance in that course.
+Because a grade of I is not presumed to be satisfactory performance, a course with an unresolved I grade may not be used to fulfill a prerequisite requirement.
+A student registered for a course with a prerequisite in which they have an I grade must either drop the course or resolve the I with a passing grade before the end of the drop/add period.
+For cases in which probationary status or academic suspension is in question, incomplete work must be resolved in time for final grades to be submitted to the Office of the Registrar no later than the weekday preceding the first day of classes of the subsequent fall or spring term (see section on Academic Warning, Probation, and Suspension).

 Independent study enables a student to pursue for course credit individual interests under the supervision of a faculty member.
-Independent study is of two types: Independent Study (non- research) and Research Independent Study.
-Both require approval of the instructor involved as well as the advisors and the appropriate division chair or Director of the Language and Culture Center; student-faculty meetings at least once a week for a 7-week course or once every two weeks for a 14- week course; completion of a final product during the term for which a student is registered for the course; and evaluation by the instructor of the work, including the final product, associated with the independent study.
+Independent study is of two types: Independent Study (non-research) and Research Independent Study.
+Both require approval of the instructor involved as well as the advisors and the appropriate division chair or Director of the Language and Culture Center; student-faculty meetings at least once a week for a 7-week course or once every two weeks for a 14-week course; completion of a final product during the term for which a student is registered for the course; and evaluation by the instructor of the work, including the final product, associated with the independent study.

 Courses entitled Independent Study or INDSTU are individual non-research directed study in a field of special interest on a previously approved topic taken under the supervision of a faculty member and resulting in an academic and/or artistic product.
 Courses entitled Research Independent Study or RINDSTU are individual research in a field of special interest under the supervision of a faculty member, the central goal of which is a substantive paper or written report containing significant analysis and interpretation of a previously approved topic.
 Research Independent Study courses may be repeated for credit.
 Students may not do a Research Independent Study related to their Signature Work topic in the same term in which they are registered for a capstone course.

-Duke Kunshan University (DKU) is committed to providing a learning environment in which concerns related to academic matters (issues pertaining to a course, academic instruction or other activities that receive academic credit) are resolved promptly and with support to all parties.
-Because DKU is committed to its students and the implementation of consistent and nondiscriminatory academic policies and processes, the university has created procedures for resolving academic complaints.
+Duke Kunshan University is committed to providing a learning environment in which concerns related to academic matters (issues pertaining to a course, academic instruction or other activities that receive academic credit) are resolved promptly and with support to all parties.
+Because Duke Kunshan University is committed to its students and the implementation of consistent and nondiscriminatory academic policies and processes, the university has created procedures for resolving academic complaints.
 This policy refers to academic complaints that are not related to grading.
 Grade complaints are covered by the separate Undergraduate Student Grade Appeal Resolution Process.

-8 Refer to Duke Kunshan University Academic Policies, Approved by the Faculty August 29, 2018
+14 Refer to Duke Kunshan University Academic Policies, Approved by the Faculty August 29, 2018

-9 Refer to Duke Kunshan University Student Handbook
+15 Refer to Duke Kunshan University Student Handbook

-10 Refer to the Bulletin of Duke Kunshan University Undergraduate Instruction, Part 1, or the Student Handbook
+16Refer to the Part 1 of Bulletin of Duke Kunshan University Undergraduate Instruction, or the Student Handbook.

 Students must achieve a satisfactory record of academic performance each term and make satisfactory progress toward graduation each year.
-Progress is assessed primarily by a student’s grade-point average.
-(See also the section on Academic Warning, Probation, and Suspension relevant for your class year.)
+Progress is assessed primarily by a student’s grade-point average (see also the section on Academic Warning, Probation, and Suspension).
 However, other factors including enrollment in an underload, withdrawal to an underload, course repeat, grades of F or NC, D grades beyond 8 credits, leaves of absence, and suspensions may impact the total number of credits and therefore hinder a student’s progress toward graduation.
 Students should discuss with their academic advisor any factors that might impact their ability to meet term credit requirements.
+Students who fail to meet the minimum credit requirements each term will receive an academic warning.
+Students should not assume that they will be allowed to overload in order to meet term credit requirements.

 Satisfactory Performance Each Term (Term Credit Requirements)